Last Updated on

 In some states, the Articles of Organization may be referred to as the “Certificate of Formation” or “Certificate of Organization.”

-What is the Process for Filing Articles of Organization?
+What is the Process for Filing the Articles of Organization?

-Most states have a form for the articles of organization that you can complete on your own.
+Most states have a form for the LLC articles of organization that you can complete on your own.
 This form is usually found on the Secretary of State’s website as a pdf and/or can be filled out electronically.
-Some states (Arizona, Florida, and Maryland, for example) do not accept business filings through the Secretary of State’s office, so the form in those states will be accessible through a different government agency.
+Some states (Arizona, Florida, and Maryland, for example) do not accept business filings, so the form in those states will be accessible through a different government agency.